 When it comes to investing for your child, there are many routes you could take.
 You could, for example, do it yourself and pick investments on their behalf via a DIY investment platform.
 However, if you’re too busy or don’t feel confident enough to do the investing on your own, you could opt for a robo-investing service, like Wealthify, where the hard work is done for you.
 All you need to do is download the app, choose how much to invest, along with the risk level that suits you and your child.

 Typically, digital investment services will offer many types of investment plans, but if you’re looking to put your child’s money to work, then opening a Junior Stocks and Shares ISA could be a suitable choice.
 Just like a Stocks and Shares ISA, a Junior Stocks and Shares ISA lets you invest tax-efficiently.
-In other words, every tax year, you can invest up to £4,368 (subject to change) and your child won’t need to pay UK tax on any returns they make - that way they get to keep more of their money.
+In other words, every tax year, you can invest up to £9,000 (subject to change) - this is your child's JISA annual allowance.
+What's more, with a Junior ISA, your child won’t need to pay UK tax on any returns they make - that way they get to keep more of their money.

 Unlike an adult ISA, where you can open a new one every tax year, your child can only have one Junior Stocks and Shares ISA and one Junior Cash ISA open throughout their entire childhood, and everything you put in is locked away, meaning nobody can dip into their savings.
 The money belongs to your child and they gain full control over their pot once they turn 18.
 At the same time, their Junior Stocks and Shares ISA will automatically turn into an adult ISA, and your child will be free to choose what to do with the money - whether it’s using it to buy a house or keeping it tucked away in the hope it’ll grow further.